Robert F. Mullen, PhD

 Space is Limited

-The bad news is that there are as many feared-situations as there are imaginations.
+There are as many feared situations as there are imaginations.
 From barbershops and family holidays to social events and the public swimming pool, the situations that arise in workshops are personal and distinctive.
 Where are we when we feel its impact?
-What are the specific set of circumstances – the facts, conditions, and incidents?
+What is the specific set of circumstances – the facts, conditions, and incidents?
 Who or what provokes our stress?
 None of this is knowable in unexpected situations.
 The good news is there are a limited number of symptoms to consider.
-Social anxiety disorder offers less than a dozen.
-The following list is provided by the Mayo Clinic.
-Others vary in presentation or description, but the symptoms are the same.
-I have provided this list before, but there is a lot of information to digest in this book – a subtle reminder of the importance of repetition.
+The following list for social anxiety disorder is provided by the Mayo Clinic.

 - Fear of situations in which we may be judged negatively